neilshastry/aws-stock-price-prediction/README.md

 <img width="1418" alt="ARIMA" src="https://user-images.githubusercontent.com/36125669/115989847-ee15b200-a5f2-11eb-95b2-029f4d03ded2.png">

 There are several useful statistical benefits for using ARIMA models.
-However, for our analysis we will try to explore the benefits of RNN's through LSTM.
-We will try two versions of our model for review:
+However, for our analysis we will try to explore the benefits of RNN's through LSTM on two versions of our model:
 1) Based on **Absolute Prices** and;
 2) Based on the **Percentage Log Normal** adjusted prices for normalization and stationarity.